-Nolan Bushnell is a technology pioneer, entrepreneur and scientist.
-Often cited as the father of the video game industry, he is best known as the founder of Atari Corporation and Chuck E. Cheese Pizza Time Theater.
-Bushnell was the first and only man to hire the late Steve Jobs and wrote the bestseller, Finding the Next Steve Jobs, published by Simon and Schuster in 2013.
+Let me introduce you to Nolan Bushnell, speaker.
+One of Newsweek’s “50 Men That Changed America”.
+Nolan is the quintessential technology pioneer, entrepreneur, scientist, and engineer.
+Often cited as the Father of the Video Game Industry, he is best known as the founder of Atari Corporation and Chuck E. Cheese’s Pizza Time Theatre.
+Today his design credo—that games should be “easy to learn and difficult to master”—is inspiring a new generation of developers.
+Nolan was also the first and only person to hire Steve Jobs, which he details in his 2013 book, Finding the Next Steve Jobs, published by Simon and Schuster.

 Introducing Modal VR:

 Secrets to Success by Nolan Bushnell, Founder of Atari and Chuck E Cheese’s: